 Hey, it’s Rick Kaselj coming to you from Nashville.
-I have another fitness mastermind meeting and this one is from Tennessee.
+I have another fitness mastermind meeting and this one is in Tennessee.

 One of the attendees is Eric Allen.
 If you read yesterday’s email, you will know who he is.
 Before Eric went to Nashville, he filmed a video for everyone at EFI on the best exercise to prevent injuries.
 You can check out the video and the exercise below.

 Take care and have a great day!

 ~ Rick Kaselj, MS

 What’s up everybody!
 Eric Allen here of ERA Fitness Systems and Underwear Model Abs.
-I am linking up with my friend, Rick Kaselj, today to talk about exercises for injury or injury prevention.
-One thing that I often get asked outside of what’s the magic bullet for fat loss when you are in your 30’s or 40’s, is the best type of workout to prevent getting injuries.
+I am linking up with my friend Rick Kaselj today to talk about exercises for injuries or injury prevention.
+One thing that I often get asked outside of what the magic bullet for fat loss is when you are in your 30’s or 40’s, is the best type of workout to prevent getting injuries.

 Best Exercise To Prevent Injuries

 CLICK HERE to watch the YouTube video.

 People want to be active, want to play with their kids, and want to continue competing in sports that they love, but there is no magic bullet for fat loss, and there is no magic bullet for injury prevention.
 I want to give you guys one exercise to continually practice that will build your balance, increase mobility and give you the opportunity to decrease the chance of injury in the future.
 The exercise is called the Overhead Squat.

 This is an exercise that 90% of the population is incapable of doing.
 Most people don’t have the range of motion or balance.
 I will show you the exercise and give you some stretches that can help you get into this movement.
 I’ll also explain the benefits of these stretches.